-16. Communication with the International Contractors
+16. Communication with the international contractors

-32. Rationale: Given the tight schedule of the project, delays in communication between the National Centres and the International Contractors should be minimised.
-Therefore, National Centres need continuous access to the resources provided by the International Contractors.
+43. Rationale: Given the tight schedule of the project, delays in communication between the National Centres and the international contractors should be minimised.
+Therefore, National Centres need continuous access to the resources provided by the international contractors.

-Standard 16.1 The International Contractors ensure that qualified staff are available to respond to requests by the National Centres during all stages of the project.
+Standard 16.1 The international contractors ensure that qualified staff are available to respond to requests by the National Centres during all stages of the project.
 The qualified staff:

-- Are authorised to respond to National Centre queries, - · Acknowledge receipt of National Centre queries within one working day, - Respond to coder queries from National Centres within one working day, - Respond to other queries from National Centres within five working days, or, if processing the query takes longer, give an indication of the amount of time required to respond to the query.
+- Are authorised to respond to National Centre queries, - Acknowledge receipt of National Centre queries within one working day, - Respond to coder queries from National Centres within one working day, - Respond to other queries from National Centres within five working days, or, if processing the query takes longer, give an indication of the amount of time required to respond to the query.

-Standard 16.2 The National Centre ensures that qualified staff are available to respond to requests by the International Contractors during all stages of the project.
+Standard 16.2 The National Centre ensures that qualified staff are available to respond to requests by the international contractors during all stages of the project.
 The qualified staff:

-- Are authorised to respond to queries, - Acknowledge receipt of queries within one working day, - Respond to queries from International Contractors within five working days, or, if processing the query takes longer, give an indication of the amount of time required to respond to the query.
+- Are authorised to respond to queries, - Are able to communicate in English, - Acknowledge receipt of queries within one working day, - Respond to queries from international contractors within five working days, or, if processing the query takes longer, give an indication of the amount of time required to respond to the query.

-Note 16.1 Response timelines and feedback schedules for the National Centres and the International Contractor are further specified in the PISA operations manuals.
+Note 16.1 Response timelines and feedback schedules for the National Centres and the international contractor are further specified in the PISA operations manuals.